 This is a sample course sequence to illustrate course offerings for this major.
 Consult the official Academic Bulletin for detailed registration and advising information.

-International Financial Management (FIN616) - Structure and operation of global financial markets: The international monetary system, global banking, eurocurrency markets, global securities markets, foreign exchange markets, emerging capital markets, and global portfolio management.
+International Financial Management (FIN 617) - Structure and operation of global financial markets: The international monetary system, global banking, eurocurrency markets, global securities markets, foreign exchange markets, emerging capital markets, and global portfolio management.
 Financial skills required for effective management of companies engaged in international business.

-Organizational Analysis and Design (MGT621) - The examination of organizations in terms of patterns in design and operation through topics including organizational-environment interface, structure, technology, and socio-technical systems and culture are the basis for this course.
+Strategic Analysis in Global Industry (MGT 631) - The examination of organizations in terms of patterns in design and operation through topics including organizational-environment interface, structure, technology, and socio-technical systems and culture are the basis for this course.

 with an emphasis on international financial management - extension of closed economy financial management techniques to the global market environment.
 Topics include balance of payments and exchange rate determination, the hedging of exchange rate risk, multinational capital budgeting, political risk management, taxation, the corporate management of short-term and long-term assets and liabilities and financing the global operations of firms.

 Global Marketing Management (MKT 627) - This course will focus on the application of marketing principles in the globalized markets of the 21st Century.
 The combination of global free trade philosophies with local market conditions present an array of opportunities and concerns that need to be understood and managed throughout the world.
 The course will emphasize the global nature of these decisions and their impact on the management of products, services, brands and new market development.